 Spring is in full swing!
-And with school winding down and the weather warming up, and it’s time to get outside.
 Here are some great ways you and your family can enjoy the outdoors this season.

 1. Picnic in the park